oracle/terraform-provider-oci/website/docs/r/file_storage_mount_target.html.markdown

 The following attributes are exported:

 * `availability_domain` - The availability domain the mount target is in.
 May be unset as a blank or NULL value.
 Example: `Uocm:PHX-AD-1`
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment that contains the mount target.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A user-friendly name.
 It does not have to be unique, and it is changeable.
 Avoid entering confidential information.
 Example: `My mount target`
 * `export_set_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the associated export set.
 Controls what file systems will be exported through Network File System (NFS) protocol on this mount target.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the mount target.
 * `idmap_type` - The method used to map a Unix UID to secondary groups.
 If NONE, the mount target will not use the Unix UID for ID mapping.
 * `kerberos` - Allows administrator to configure a mount target to interact with the administrator's Kerberos infrastructure.
 	* `backup_key_tab_secret_version` - Version of the keytab secert in the Vault to use as a backup.
 	* `current_key_tab_secret_version` - Version of the keytab secret in the Vault to use.
 	* `is_kerberos_enabled` - Specifies whether to enable or disable Kerberos.
 	* `kerberos_realm` - The Kerberos realm that the mount target will join.
 	* `key_tab_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the keytab secret in the Vault.
 * `ldap_idmap` - Mount target details about the LDAP ID mapping configuration.
 	* `cache_lifetime_seconds` - The maximum amount of time the mount target is allowed to use a cached entry.
 	* `cache_refresh_interval_seconds` - The amount of time that the mount target should allow an entry to persist in its cache before attempting to refresh the entry.
 	* `group_search_base` - All LDAP searches are recursive starting at this group.
 Example: `CN=Group,DC=domain,DC=com`
 	* `negative_cache_lifetime_seconds` - The amount of time that a mount target will maintain information that a user is not found in the ID mapping configuration.
 	* `outbound_connector1id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the first connector to use to communicate with the LDAP server.
 	* `outbound_connector2id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the second connector to use to communicate with the LDAP server.
 	* `schema_type` - Schema type of the LDAP account.
 	* `user_search_base` - All LDAP searches are recursive starting at this user.
 Example: `CN=User,DC=domain,DC=com`
 * `lifecycle_details` - Additional information about the current 'lifecycleState'.
 * `locks` - Locks associated with this resource.
 	* `message` - A message added by the creator of the lock.
 This is typically used to give an indication of why the resource is locked.
 	* `related_resource_id` - The ID of the resource that is locking this resource.
 Indicates that deleting this resource will remove the lock.
 	* `time_created` - When the lock was created.
 	* `type` - Type of the lock.
+* `mount_target_ipv6ids` - The OCIDs of the IPv6 addresses associated with this mount target.
 * `nsg_ids` - A list of Network Security Group [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) associated with this mount target.
 A maximum of 5 is allowed.
 Setting this to an empty array after the list is created removes the mount target from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm).
 * `observed_throughput` - Current billed throughput for mount target in Gbps.
 This corresponds to shape of mount target.
 Available shapes and corresponding throughput are listed at [Mount Target Performance](https://docs.oracle.com/iaas/Content/File/Tasks/managingmounttargets.htm#performance).
 * `private_ip_ids` - The OCIDs of the private IP addresses associated with this mount target.
 * `requested_throughput` -
 	* New throughput for mount target at the end of billing cycle in Gbps.
 * `reserved_storage_capacity` -
 	* Reserved capacity (GB) associated with this mount target.
 Reserved capacity depends on observedThroughput value of mount target.
 Value is listed at [Mount Target Performance](https://docs.oracle.com/iaas/Content/File/Tasks/managingmounttargets.htm#performance).
 * `security_attributes` - [Security attributes](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/zpr-artifacts.htm#security-attributes) are labels for a resource that can be referenced in a [Zero Trust Packet Routing](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/overview.htm) (ZPR) policy to control access to ZPR-supported resources.
 Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "enforce"}}}`
 * `state` - The current state of the mount target.
 * `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet the mount target is in.
 * `system_tags` - System tags for this resource.
 System tags are applied to resources by internal Oracle Cloud Infrastructure services.
 * `time_billing_cycle_end` - The date and time the mount target current billing cycle will end, expressed in [RFC 3339](https://tools.ietf.org/rfc/rfc3339) timestamp format.
 Once a cycle ends, it is updated automatically to next timestamp which is after 30 days.
 Example: `2016-08-25T21:10:29.600Z`
 * `time_created` - The date and time the mount target was created, expressed in [RFC 3339](https://tools.ietf.org/rfc/rfc3339) timestamp format.
 Example: `2016-08-25T21:10:29.600Z`

 ## Timeouts